VADER-CMU/docs/README.md

-# docs
+# VADER Docs

-Documentation for system setup and such
+Documents software setup and other common workflows for the project.